bh1m2rn/gitlab-environment-toolkit/docs/environment_advanced.md

 With the above done the file will be picked up by the Toolkit and used when configuring the Helm charts.

-Additionally, the Toolkit provides an ability to pass a custom Chart task list that will run against the cluster before installing the [GitLab Charts](https://docs.gitlab.com/charts/).
-This feature could be used if you need some further customizations, for example creating custom secrets.
-When creating the file follow these requirements:
+Additionally, the Toolkit provides an ability to pass a custom Chart task lists that will run against the cluster.
+This feature could be used if you need some further customizations, for example creating custom secrets before installing the [GitLab Charts](https://docs.gitlab.com/charts/) or setting up additional services after GitLab Charts are installed.
+When creating the files follow these requirements:

 - The file should be a standard Ansible Tasks yaml file that will be used with [`include_tasks`](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/include_tasks_module.html).
+- For tasks before installing GitLab Charts:
   - By default, the Toolkit will look for a Chart Ansible Task file alongside your Ansible inventory in `environments/<inventory name>/files/gitlab_configs/charts_tasks.yml`.
     - If you want to store your custom task at another path then you can set the variable `gitlab_charts_custom_tasks_file` to point to your custom location.
+- For tasks after installing GitLab Charts:
+  - By default, the Toolkit will look for a Chart Ansible Task file alongside your Ansible inventory in `environments/<inventory name>/files/gitlab_configs/post_install_charts_tasks.yml`.
+    - If you want to store your custom task at another path then you can set the variable `gitlab_post_install_charts_custom_tasks_file` to point to your custom location.

 ### API